dknight/jQuery-Notify-bar/README.md

   </tr>
 </table>

-Please visit [the project page](http://www.whoop.ee/posts/2013-04-05-resurrection-of-jquery-notify-bar/ "the project page") for feedback and other details.
+Please visit [the project page](http://www.whoop.ee/posts/2013-04-05-the-resurrection-of-jquery-notify-bar/ "the project page") for feedback and other details.
-Isn't ready yet, but soon will be.